On this page

 Where should I start when researching a person online?

-Start with identity clues — full name, approximate age, likely city, and any known relatives.
-Then use a broad people-search tool to build context before moving into specific record types like criminal or court records.
-Going local too early is the most common reason searches stall.
+Start with identity clues: full name, approximate age, likely city, and any known relatives.
+Then use a broad people-search aggregator to build context before moving into specific record types like criminal or court records.
+Going to local sources too early, before identity and jurisdiction are confirmed, is the most common reason searches stall.

 How do I know which record type to use?

 It depends on what you are trying to confirm.
 If you want a broad legal overview, start with criminal records.
-If you suspect a specific booking, start with an arrest record search.
-If you already have a likely county and a case trail, court records are usually the most detailed source.
+If you suspect a specific booking or recent incident, start with an arrest record search.
+If you already have a likely county and a case trail, court records are the most detailed source.
+Our public record search guide explains the full range of categories and when each applies.

 Can I use these searches for jobs, housing, or insurance decisions?